Strong Hamel functions and symmetries: -curvature and strong Hamel functions

-It is easy now to see that the two conditions \eqref{hamelnabla} and \eqref{weakFunk} are equivalent to $d_hf=fd_Jf$.
-Hence, $f$ is a Funk function if and only if it is a strong Hamel function and a weak Funk function. \end{proof}
+With the help of formula \eqref{Funk_Hamel} we now see that the equivalence $d_hf=fd_Jf$ $\Longleftrightarrow$ $Gf=f^2$ and $\delta_Gf=0$ is true.
+This means that $f$ is a Funk function if and only if it is a Hamel function and a weak Funk function. \end{proof}

+\begin{rem} We note that for each of the two implications of Proposition \ref{lem:FunkHamel}, the condition $G(f)=f^2$ is equivalent to $f=G(\ln |f|)$.
+Therefore, the $1$-homogeneous function $f$ admits a potential function $f'=\ln |f|$, however this is not $0$-homogeneous. \end{rem}

-Next, we will show how one can obtain examples of strong Hamel functions using projectively related Finsler metrics and some information about the projective factor, following some ideas from \cite{Cretu20}.
+Next, we show how one can obtain examples of strong Hamel functions using projectively related Finsler metrics and some information about the projective factor, following some ideas from \cite{Cretu20}.
 Consider $\widetilde{F}$ a Finsler metric projectively related to a spray $G$, such that the projective factor is a weak Funk function.
 It follows that $\widetilde{F}$ is a strong Hamel function.

 Indeed, if $\widetilde{G}$ is the geodesic spray of the Finsler metric $\widetilde{F}$, then it is projectively related to the spray $G$, $\widetilde{G}=G-2P\mathcal{C}$.
 Since $P$ is a weak Funk function for the spray $G$, it follows that $G(P)=P^2$.
 Moreover, the projective factor satisfies $G(\widetilde{F})=2P\widetilde{F}$.
 Therefore,